Trusted AI 101: A Guide to Building Trustworthy and Ethical AI Systems

 - Impact – How can you evaluate the real value that machine learning adds to a use case?
 Why is it useful or necessary?
 What impact does it have on your organization, and on the individuals affected by its decisions?

 Mature and responsible use of AI requires a holistic understanding of the technical model, the infrastructure that houses it, and the context of its use case.
 These dimensions of trust are not a checklist, but rather critical guideposts.
 If an AI project is carefully evaluated along each dimension, we believe it has a far greater chance of achieving its intended impact without unanticipated repercussions.
-This framework informs the features and design of the DataRobot AI Cloud platform so that DataRobot can best enable all of our users to establish trust with their AI systems.
+This framework informs the features and design of the DataRobot AI Platform so that DataRobot can best enable all of our users to establish trust with their AI systems.
 However, we have published this information with recommendations independent from the DataRobot platform itself, because it is vital for all AI creators, operators, and consumers to find accessible tools to trust and understand AI.

 DataRobot – The Trusted AI Platform

-DataRobot’s AI Cloud platform supports the end-to-end modeling lifecycle, with capabilities facilitating all steps of the development, deployment, and monitoring of AI and machine learning systems.
+DataRobot’s AI Platform supports the end-to-end modeling lifecycle, with capabilities facilitating all steps of the development, deployment, and monitoring of AI and machine learning systems.
 When it comes to the responsible use of AI, DataRobot strives to answer the question: What does it take to trust an AI system with your life?
 The Trusted AI team at DataRobot is dedicated to incorporating features and tools into the platform and modeling workflow that make trustworthy, responsible, accountable, and ethical AI accessible and standardized.

 Built-in Model Development Guardrails

 Target leakage detection – Automatically detect target leakage, in which a feature provides information that should not be accessible to the model at the time of prediction.
 DataRobot will automatically generate a “Leakage Removed” feature list recommended for modeling.